zombocom/wicked/README.md

 ### Internationalization of URLS (I18n)

-If your site works in multiple languages, or if you just want more control over how your URL's look you can now use I18n with wicked.
+If your site works in multiple languages, or if you just want more control over how your URLs look you can now use I18n with wicked.
 To do so you need to replace this:

 ```ruby
 include Wicked::Wizard